 Not to mention Rossini, who died in Paris in 1868 but was extradited to Italy in 1887 and buried here

-This is the Pazzi Chapel at the end of the adjacent Franciscan cloister (another Brunelleschi) (busy busy Brunelleschi).
+This is the Pazzi Chapel at the end of the adjacent Franciscan cloister (possibly by Brunelleschi).

 Bronzino's "Descent of Christ into Limbo" (1552) -- who's the prettiest babe?
 Let's find out.

-Most of the figures are real people from Cosimo's court -- How about Costanza di Sommaia?
+Most of the figures are real people from Cosimo's court -- How about Costanza di Sommaia (lower right)?
 Push the button.

-What a babe.
-Almost as pretty as Il Bronzino's portrait of Lucrezia Panciatichi.
+What a babe, in the blue gown.
+Almost as pretty as Bronzino's portrait of Lucrezia Panciatichi.
 Following the confusions of the Florentine flood of 1966, this thing only resurfaced (so to speak) in 2003 and has been magnificently restored, with the touchscreen didactics alongside it.
 [What a babe.
 Still, no Lucrezia Panciatichi.]